Amanda Diaz Puts On A Sexy Show In Savage X Fenty Lingerie For Sultry Photoshoot

-YouTube star Amanda Diaz took to Instagram Friday to share a sultry boudoir photoshoot and stunned many of her 812,000 followers with her voluptuous curves.
+YouTube star Amanda Diaz took to Instagram Friday to share a sultry boudoir photoshoot, stunning many of her 812,000 followers with her voluptuous curves.
 The makeup artist and beauty guru modeled sexy lingerie from the latest Savage X Fenty drop, flaunting her ample assets in a slew of seductive poses.

-The steamy slideshow consisted of three snaps that saw the Puerto Rican beauty rocking two separate outfits.
+The steamy slideshow consisted of three snaps that captured the Puerto Rican beauty rocking two separate outfits.
 In the first photo, the 20-year-old wore a black two-piece set, which she showcased while posing in front of a large mirror.

 Amanda relied on her reflection to show off her revealing attire, which consisted of a balconette bra and high-cut panties made out of semi-sheer lace.
 Both pieces were adorned with a dainty scalloped trim, which highlighted the cleavage-baring neckline and the sides of the panties.
 The babe added sophistication to the look with see-through black gloves.
 She further accessorized with ornate stud earrings and a lavish gold watch.